patricioagudo/Application-of-Genetic-Algorithm-and-Variable-Neighborhood-Search-meta-heuristics-in-the-optimal-pla/README.md

-# Application of Genetic Algorithm and Variable Neighborhood Search meta-heuristics in the optimal placement of uPMUs to improve the reliability of distribution systems
+# Optimal Placement of uPMUs to Improve the Reliability of Distribution Systems through Genetic Algorithm and Variable Neighborhood Search

 This is a compenium git to share  data of a papper submited to XX journal.